MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Volume Exclusion

 DPM servers may be managed by a team of Administrators.
 While there are guidelines on storage that should be used for backups, a wrong volume given to DPM as backup storage may lead to loss of critical data.
-Hence, with UR4, you can prevent such scenarios by configuring those volumes to not be shown as available for storage using PowerShell.
+Hence, with UR4 and later, you can prevent such scenarios by configuring those volumes to not be shown as available for storage using PowerShell.

 For Example, to exclude F:\ and C:\MountPoint1, here are the steps: